 Julie Christoph, Ph.D.

-Point of contact regarding: University enrichment (faculty/student grants and research awards), experiential learning, civic scholarship, academic-residential initiatives
+Point of contact regarding: University enrichment (student grants and research awards), experiential learning, civic engagement, academic-residential initiatives

 Sunil Kukreja, Ph.D.